mai-space/mai-space/README.md

 ## 📘 My Resume

-My Resume is available in German and English.
-Click the Labels below to download the Current one.
+My resume is available in German and English.
+Click the labels below to download the current one.
 They are built with LaTeX.

 <p align="left">